grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 ### App

 The `app` meta ties signals with a specific app and it should not be changed across a session.
-It is required during initialization and it is the responsability of the end-user to define it.
+It is required during initialization and it is the responsibility of the end-user to define it.

 Properties: